What to do after a hit and run in Nevada

 If you have uninsured motorist coverage, your medical bills may be covered if the other driver was uninsured.
 However, because drivers who flee the scene of accidents don’t stick around to show insurance information, your uninsured motorist coverage may not be able to be used.
 It will depend on your state’s laws and your carrier’s regulations.

 If you have full coverage insurance, your collision insurance could cover your vehicle’s repairs.
 If you use your collision, you may have a hit-and-run deductible, which is the same as the deductible on the collision coverage.
+Alternatively, your deductible may be waived, depending on the specifics of your policy.

 Frequently asked questions